invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

     return ci
 end
 ```
+(Notice: this exact version of the code works on julia 1.0, 1.1, and 1.2, and also prints a ton of warnings as it hurts type-inference a lot.
+But slightly improved versions of it exist in Cassette, that don't make type-inference cry, and that work in all Julia versions.
+This just gets the point across.)

 We can see that this works:
 ```julia
 julia> foo() = 2*(1+1)
 foo (generic function with 1 method)